vandred/My_Git_Expglob/README.md

 ## Rules

+### Branch of functional (feature branches)

+- Can be generated from: develop
+- Must be put into: develop

+The naming convention: anything except master, develop, release- *, or hotfix- *

 ### Finished Adding functionality to develop

 Finished functionality (feature) is poured back into the development branch (the develop) and into the next release.